 His top notch skills and unique baritone vocals have taken him around the globe touring various countries in Asia, Europe & North America.
 He has collaborated with a long list of artists which includes names like the legendary Godfather of Hip Hop, Kool Herc, Bootsy Collins, all-star rockers Gene Simmons & Bruce Kulick of KISS, Oddisee, CunninLynguists, GRAMMY nominated singer/songwriter Carolyn Malachi, Marcus D & EDM producers Chew Fu & Ferry Corsten to name a few.
 Substantial has recently partnered with Ford Motor Company and in the past worked with brands such as Amazon, UBER and Bentley Motors.

-With a slew of accomplishment under his belt in the music industry, what Substantial is most proud of his youth advocacy work with children, teens and young adults.
-He has and still, in some cases, facilitates Hip Hop based programs for organizations such as Covenant House, Baltimore City & Prince George’s County Public Schools, & Maryland-National Park & Planning Commission in Washington, DC & Maryland.
+With a slew of accomplishment under his belt in the music industry, what Substantial is most proud of is his youth advocacy work with children, teens and young adults.
+He has and still, in some cases, facilitates Hip Hop based programs for organizations such as Covenant House, Baltimore City & Prince George’s County Public Schools, The Omega Studios' School of AppliedRecording Arts & Sciences & Maryland-National Park & Planning Commission in Washington, DC & Maryland.

 Adding a new chapter to his quietly impressive career, Substantial has returned with the release of his fourth official solo album.
 The Past Is Always Present In The Future features production from Oddisee, Gensu Dean, Marcus D, Algorythm (of The Stuyvesants), Jon Lain & JSOUL.
 It also includes guest appearances from Uyama Hiroto, Wayna, Tonedeff and more.